Are smartphones a viable alternative to the surveying pole?

 GNSS point surveys are widely used to collect street outlines, curves, manholes, road markings, and more—data that is typically integrated into GIS databases.
 In this study, we compare two methods: the traditional survey using a leveled pole versus a modern approach using Pix4D Autotags detected by smartphone scanning with an RTK device attached.

-Modern smartphones now come equipped with high-resolution cameras, advanced sensors, and powerful processing capabilities.
-The PIX4Dcatch app leverages these features to collect data that can be converted into precise 3D models offline, with its Autotag feature allowing for direct survey point detection without additional post-processing.
+Recent iPhone Pro models combine high-resolution cameras with built-in LiDAR sensors, leveraged by the PIX4Dcatch app to collect data that can be converted into precise 3D models offline.
+The Autotag feature allows for direct survey point detection without additional post-processing.

-This report evaluates the repeatability and accuracy of these handheld survey methods by comparing multiple measurements from two test sites.
-By combining mobile tracking, GNSS signals, and photogrammetric triangulation, we found that the innovative mobile solution offers a faster alternative to traditional methods while delivering comparable accuracy.
+We evaluated the repeatability and accuracy of both survey methods by comparing multiple measurements from two test sites.
+By combining mobile tracking, GNSS signals, and photogrammetric triangulation, we found that the handheld solution offered a faster alternative to the traditional method while delivering comparable accuracy.

-In our experiments, we used an iPhone 15 Pro that is Bluetooth-connected to the Emlid REACH RX RTK device We used two test sites.
+For the evalution we used an iPhone 15 Pro with an Emlid REACH RX RTK device connected by Bluetooth, and tested across two sites.

 Both sites are shown above.
-The left-hand site is a junction with six Autotags, surveyed three times using the traditional leveled pole and six times with the handheld scanner on the same day.
-The second site, on the right, features five Autotags and was surveyed by both methods over three different days.
+The left-hand site is a junction with six Autotags, surveyed three times using the traditional leveled pole and six times with the handheld scanner—all on the same day.
+With the site on the right we used five Autotags and surveyed it with both methods over three different days.

 Each survey covered all Autotags along different paths, as shown in the diagram below.